7 tips for running a successful strategy workshop for lawyers

 In today’s rapidly changing legal industry, staying ahead means more than just reacting to current trends.
 Law firms and in-house legal teams must future-proof their strategies to navigate evolving technologies, shifting client expectations, regulatory changes, and more.

-A future-focused strategy session offers a powerful way to anticipate these changes and generate proactive solutions.
+A future-focused strategy workshop offers a powerful way to anticipate these changes and generate proactive solutions.

-Here are seven tips from the Treehouse team to help you run an engaging, results-driven strategy session that prepares your team for what’s next.
+Here are seven tips from the Treehouse team to help you run an engaging, results-driven strategy workshop that prepares your legal team for what’s next.

-Top tip: Before the session, circulate a brief outlining the purpose, objectives, and any key questions to consider.
+Top tip: Before the workshop, circulate a brief outlining the purpose, objectives, and any key questions to consider.
 This will help your team come prepared to contribute meaningfully.

 2. Set the right atmosphere for open collaboration